johannesingrisch/aoc_2023/README.md

 Author: Johannes Ingrisch

-# Requirements
+## Requirements

+Python >= 3.11

-As defined in pdm.lock.
+Virtual environment created by `pdm` as defined in `pdm.lock`.

-For information on pdm see https://pdm-project.org/
+For information on pdm see https://pdm-project.org/.